 Autumn has arrived and the weather is cooling down.
-I love driving up to my clinic in the mountains and seeing the trees ablaze in reds and golds.
+I love being in the mountains and seeing the trees ablaze in reds and golds.
 Autumn is the season when we need to be looking after our lungs and supporting our immunity before the winter cold and flu season begins and pears are a staple in Chinese medicine for lung health.

 This herbal pear tonic is a deliciously sweet, light, and soothing soup that is just the thing to sooth a chronic cough or a dry throat.